Vesteria-Coding/OSINT-Tool/README.md

 > **This is a very early beta version.**
 > Please feel free to open issues or give suggestions to improve the tool!

-A beginner-friendly, customizable OSINT (Open Source Intelligence) tool written in Python.
-Search for usernames across multiple websites and perform IP geolocation lookups — all from a terminal interface.
+A beginner-friendly, OSINT (Open Source Intelligence) tool written in Python.
+Search for usernames across multiple websites, perform IP geolocation lookups and more! — all from a terminal interface.

 ![License](https://img.shields.io/github/license/Vesteria-Coding/OSINT-Tool)
 ![Python](https://img.shields.io/badge/Python-3.10+-blue)